bjompen/bjompen.github.io/posts/missingcommits.md

 ## Shoutout

 Huge thank you and shoutout to my absolutely brilliant colleagues [Jens Nilsson](https://twitter.com/nilssonjensa) and [Sebastian Claesson](https://twitter.com/SebClaesson) for figuring this out.
 I couldn't have done it without you.
 Literally, since Jensa wa the one who found it 😁

+## Update:

+After compairing even more pipelines there seems to be cases where commits do show up even though no checkout value is set.
+I'm not sure why this is, but from the examples I've seen so far they all use different, non standard, triggers.
+I'm still working on the concept that it does have something with the Git checkouts to do, but the plot still thickens!